A. Your Rights Under the CCPA & CPRA

-Individuals who reside in California have specific rights under the California Consumer Privacy Act of 2018 (“CCPA”) that is effective as of January 1, 2020.
-Generally, among the rights granted to California residents by the CCPA are:
+Individuals who reside in California have specific rights under the California Consumer Privacy Act of 2018 (“CCPA”) as amended and extended by the California Privacy Rights Act of 2023 (“CPRA”).
+Generally, among the rights granted to California residents are:

-- The right to notice of your rights under the CCPA;
+- The right to notice of your rights under the CCPA and CPRA;

 - The right to know what categories or specific pieces of personal information we collect about you;

 - The right to know how we collect, process, and use the information we collect about you;

 - The categories of third parties with whom we share your personal information;

 - The right to request information on whether your personal information has been sold by us in the last 12 months, and, if so, what categories of information were sold and the categories of third parties to whom that information was sold;

 - The right to “opt out” from the sale or sharing of your personal information;

 - The right to request deletion of your personal information;